irevenko/info-bot/README.md

 # What can this bot do❓
 * Display current weather forecast 🌄
-* Display current world time ⏲
+* Display current world time at any place ⏲
-* Display current cryptocurrency price 💸
+* Display current crypto coins price 💸
 * Display current top companies stocks price 📈
 * Display latest BBC news 📰
 * Translate from English 🔀